nbogojevic/midea-beautiful-air/README.md

 ## Dehumidifier data

-The following dehumidifier data is accessible via library:
+The following dehumidifier data is accessible through this library:

 * on/off switch (boolean, can be set)
 * current relative humidity (read-only)